gabrielcor/node-redescape-EscapeRoomSupplier/Flows/UPC Sliders Emulator/readme.md

 # Sliders Emulator

-his flow is an emulator of 6 sliders that, when placed in the correct position, modifies the flow variable 'deviceState' to 2.
+This flow is an emulator of 6 sliders that, when placed in the correct position, modifies the flow variable 'deviceState' to 2.

 ## Emulator View on Dashboard
 ![Emulator view on dashboard](https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/blob/develop_Rodrigo/Documentation/screenshots/SliderEmulator1.png)